Anerkiki/pokegotchi-using-pokeapi/README.md

 - Add onclick handler to add 'checked' to radio of starter parent element clicked
   - Maybe have selected pokemon background light up/change colour when radio is selected

+- to fix - actionBattle - if health is on 0, level shouldn't go up and there should be an error/alert modal

 ### Then:
 After testing:
 - When I delete last pokemon and the form comes back up, the page needs to scroll back to the top of the page as still stays at the bottom currently
 - and also clear the input box and deselect the radio buttons

-- After a walk, the specific pokemon's hunger goes down

 - Change text inside add button while loading to “Adding…” or similar (and stop it adding another?) - Done
   - Done first bit, but check if can stop it logging multiple times if slow connection

 - Reset the selected radio button to none after deleting last pokemon,
 - and also clear the input for the nickname

+- After a walk, the specific pokemon's hunger goes down

 - Add finding pokemon feature on walks for pokemon that are above a certain level and add that into walk pop up modals so players know.
   - Add to footer a note about how to get more pokemon